laminlabs/lamindb/docs/parquet.md

 dataset.head(5).to_pandas()
 ```

-The same `.open()` call scales to many files.
+The same `.open()` call works across parquet files.
 Call it on a query to stream a whole set of Parquet artifacts as one dataset:

 ```python
 dataset = db.Artifact.filter(